 Standby generators are designed to provide your home with constant electricity in time of power shortages or failures.
 Generators are connected to the home wiring system through an automatic transfer switch.
 Stationery generators come with an automatic power monitoring system.
 As soon as there is a disruption in power, the generator automatically starts to provide power and switches off automatically after normal power is restored.

-2. Determine customer requirements for generator power when there is a power outage.
+2.)
+Determine requirements for generator power for when there is an outage.

-Estimated total completion time is approx. 1 month.
+Estimated total completion time is approximately one month.

 Benefits of installing a generator: